Precision Pro NX10 Review: Still the Smart Value Rangefinder?

 Performance: Where It Falls Short

 The display.
-Look, at $179, you’re getting a functional LCD, not a premium optic.
+You are getting a functional LCD, not a premium optic.
 On bright days, the contrast between the numbers and the background can wash out slightly.
 You’ll still read it fine, but side-by-side with a Bushnell V6, the V6’s display is noticeably sharper and more defined.

 6x vs 7x magnification.
 The difference sounds minor, and for 90% of shots it is.
 But when you’re trying to thread the flag on a 220-yard par 3 with a backdrop of trees at a similar distance, that extra 1x zoom helps isolate the pin.
 The NX10 occasionally struggles with pin vs. background separation at longer ranges that a 7x optic handles more cleanly.